Foreign relations of Syria: Europe

-The Czech Republic and Austria were the only European Union countries which never closed its embasies in Damascus throughout the Syrian civil war.
+The Czech Republic and Austria were the only European Union countries which never closed its embassies in Damascus throughout the Syrian civil war.
 Greece and Cyprus re-established diplomatic relations with Syria and opened their embassies in 2021, making them the first EU countries to do so.
 Bulgaria, Hungary and Romania appointed a chargé d'affaires to their diplomatic missions in the country.
 In July 2024, Italy decided to re-establish relations with Syria, appoint its special envoy and chargé d'affaires to the country and reopen its embassy in Damascus.
 Following the fall of the Assad regime, Germany and France became the first European Union countries to visit Damascus.
 On 16 January 2025, Spain reopened its Embassy in Damascus.
 On 20 March 2025, Germany reopened its Embassy in Damascus.